Edible Oils and Spices: Argemone Oil, Sudan Dyes and Lead Chromate in Turmeric

 Brick powder or red ochre (iron oxides, Fe2O3 or Fe3O4) is added to ground red chilli powder to increase weight and maintain the red colour of diluted or heat-degraded chilli.
 Detection is straightforward: AOAC 920.158 (acid-insoluble ash) measures the fraction of the mineral content that does not dissolve in 10 per cent hydrochloric acid; brick and mineral adulterants have high acid-insoluble ash (above 1.5 per cent by mass in the spice), well above the permitted limit.
 Alternatively, the simple light-density flotation test (a teaspoon of chilli powder in a glass of water; brick powder sinks within 5 minutes, chilli powder floats or remains suspended) provides a presumptive visual result.

-Papaya seeds (Carica papaya) in black pepper (Piper nigrum) is a documented pan-Asian and pan-African adulteration.
+Papaya seeds (Carica papaya) in black pepper (Piper nigrum) are a documented adulteration across Asian and African markets.
 Dried papaya seeds are similar to black pepper corns in size and colour.
 Microscopic examination (AOAC 970.72, botanical identification by microscopy of cleared seed sections) distinguishes them by the characteristic papaya seed coat cell structure (lignified endosperm with mucilage cells) from the black pepper mesocarp structure (stone cells, oil cells).
 The US FDA Regulatory Procedures Manual Section 7.5 specifies the microscopy standard for seed adulteration in spice inspection.
 HPLC-MS metabolomics can also distinguish papaya from pepper by the presence of carpaine (C28H50N2O4, a piperidine alkaloid unique to papaya) in the extract.

 Exhausted spent spice material (previously extracted for essential oils or oleoresins) is added back to ground spice to bulk weight.
 Volatile oil content by AOAC 962.17 steam distillation (the Clevenger apparatus method) immediately flags this: black pepper typically has 1.5 to 3.5 per cent volatile oil; spent pepper has near-zero.
 Cumin (Cuminum cyminum) similarly: genuine cumin has 2.5 to 4.5 per cent volatile oil; spent cumin or mixed-in starter material has less than 0.5 per cent.